DC-Central-Kitchen/dccentralkitchen-node/README.md

 ## Heroku Scheduler

-- App uses Heroku Scheduler , to run scheduled tasks every day to update Airtable products.
+- App uses Heroku Scheduler, to run scheduled tasks every day to update Airtable products.
 - Heroku App in use : https://dashboard.heroku.com/apps/healthy-corners-dev
 - Auto-deploy has been setup in Heroku, every push to "main" is automatically deployed in the heroku app.